Be There at the Start

 Built on a cohort (team-focused) model, the program embraces the College’s belief that students play a significant role in supporting one another’s learning, motivation and success.

-The Commission on Institutions of Higher Education accredits all programs at Elmhurst College.
+The Higher Learning Commission accredits all programs at Elmhurst College.
 The MAT in Early Childhood Education is also approved by the State of Illinois Board of Education as a master’s-level professional educator licensure program in Illinois.